 Colombians have another unique recipe for skincare, a mixture of ground oatmeal, honey, milk, lemon juice, ground flour, rose water, and pink clay that they apply to their entire bodies (face included).

-They use skin creams with little to no perfume and rich, creamy textures, including creams loaded with omega fatty acids to protect the protein in the skin.
+They use skin creams with little to no perfume and rich, creamy textures.
+This includes creams loaded with omega fatty acids to protect the protein in the skin.
 Meanwhile, French women use a regimen of milk cleansers, toners, and moisturizers to keep the skin glowing, emphasizing a “natural” look.

-If you find that your makeup is aggravating your skin condition, consider switching to the French regimen and letting your skin standalone – you may be surprised by the result!
+If you find that your makeup is aggravating your skin condition, consider switching to the French regimen.
+Let your skin standalone – you may be surprised by the result!